fortuno-repos/fortuno-docs/docs/about.rst

 ****************

 Fortuno is a versatile and extensible unit testing framework designed specifically for the Fortran programming language.
-The framework's name, a blend of "Fortran Unit-Testing Objects," also nods to the Esperanto word for "fortune," reflecting its aim to bring good fortune to Fortran developers and their projects.
+The framework's name is a blend of "Fortran Unit-Testing Objects," but also nods to the Esperanto word for "fortune," reflecting its aim to bring good fortune to Fortran developers and their projects.

 Fortuno offers a simple, user-friendly interface requiring only minimal amount of boiler-plate code when writing unit tests.
 It puts strong emphasis on modularity and extensibility, providing a robust